-Radiation therapy may be used alone or in conjunction with surgery, hormone therapy or infusion therapy to treat prostate cancer.
+Radiation therapy may be used alone or in conjunction with

 Recognizing that treatment approaches to prostate cancer are evolving rapidly, our radiation oncologists offer a variety of treatment options, including intensity modulated radiation therapy (IMRT), brachytherapy and proton therapy.